UCSBCarpentry/2022-04-06-ucsb-r-geospatial/index.md

 <h2 id="schedule">Schedule</h2>

-A precise schedule is yet to be established, please check back closer to the start of registration.
+A precise schedule is yet to be established, please check back closter to the start of the workshop.
 The workshop will include regular breaks.
 Please [contact the workshop organisers](#contact) if you would like more information about the planned schedule.

 {% comment %}
 {% if site.carpentry == "swc" %}